espretto/kinectus/README.md

 In order to create a reference database, the application allows to store measurements for each hand-sign.
 Collectively, these measurements form clouds of points in 3d-space (3-feature-vectors).
 Each cloud's centroid is then used as a reference point for sign recognition, more specifically, the euclidian distance to it.

+A video demonstration of the application can be found here [./assets/samples.wmv](assets/samples.wmv).

 Prerequisites
 ---